opsdroid/skill-cloudhealth/README.md

-# opsdroid skill hello
+# opsdroid skill cloudhealth

-A skill for [opsdroid](https://github.com/opsdroid/opsdroid) to respond to hello and goodbye messages.
+A skill for [opsdroid](https://github.com/opsdroid/opsdroid) to interact with cloudhealth.

 ## Requirements